-Laura has delivered numerous training courses to officials of State clients and lectures at academic and other institutions on topics of public international law.
+Laura frequently delivers training courses to officials of State clients and lectures at academic and other institutions on topics of public international law.
 Recent highlights include providing training to Government officials of two Asian States on various topics within the law of the sea; delivering a module as part of the Nippon-ITLOS training programme 2018-2019 (organised by the International Tribunal for the Law of the Sea with the financial support of the Nippon Foundation); delivering a lecture to the Public International Law Discussion Group at the University of Oxford; and teaching at King’s College London.
 Laura is frequently invited to speak at and organises conferences, and has authored and co-authored numerous articles on topics of PIL and international arbitration.
 Her most recent article, on the Agreement terminating intra-EU BITs, co-authored with Gordon Nardell QC, will be published in a forthcoming issue of Arbitration International.

 In the six months leading up to the UK’s original scheduled departure date from the EU, Laura spent six months at the UK’s Foreign & Commonwealth Office, where she was advising the British Government on PIL issues arising out of Brexit.
 Laura has continued to focus on, and has widely written and spoken on such issues, since her return to Fietta LLP.

 Laura is a founding board member of the Young Public International Law Group, a network of PIL practitioners from law firms, the bar, international organisations, governments and academic institutions.
 Laura is also a member of LexisNexis’s Q&A panel of experts for its Arbitration and Brexit practice areas.

 Laura’s full curriculum vitae is available here.